 Cities with task forces note that having a formal structure that meets regularly, includes senior level staff and relies on shared data to coordinate messaging and next steps, are more likely to see sustained progress towards Vision Zero goals.
 This is a key takeaway from what we’ve learned from the leading, early-adopter Vision Zero cities.

 In guiding documents such as our 9 Components of a Strong Vision Zero Commitment and the Core Elements for Vision Zero Communities, we emphasize multi sector and agency leadership.
 Our guidance document, Moving from Vision to Action, also articulates how giving Vision Zero a permanent, high level home within a city’s bureaucracy is key to institutionalizing the work and ensuring accountability.

 Vision Zero progress and success are the outcome of the shared ownership of Vision Zero goals across the agencies.
 A well led, focused and resourced task force can make the difference between long term success or stalled progress.
-Learn more by watching the webinar.
+Learn more by watching the webinar below.
 Also, scroll down for webinar Q&As.

 Webinar Q & A

 We encourage you to watch the full 1-hour webinar to get more details from this information rich discussion.
 But, we also pulled out some Q & A highlights shared by our presenters for easy reference.

 Q:How to ensure community participation and input into task force?

 A: The community is core to Vision Zero progress.
 NYC DOT works closely with victim advocacy groups such as NYC Families for Safe Streets, advocacy organizations including those focused on street safety, older adults and transportation and schools.
 [Also see above section on community input.]

 Q: How do you keep the task force interested and engaged?